-- During the last hour of cooking, combine 1 cup of milk or half-and-half with the cornstarch.
+- During the last hour of cooking, combine 1 cup of the milk or half-and-half with 4 tablespoons of cornstarch.
 Add the cornstarch mixture and the remaining milk or half-and-half to the slow cooker and stir to blend.
-Taste and adjust seasonings, adding more salt, as needed.
+At this point, taste and adjust the seasonings, adding more salt, as needed.

 - Top each serving with a sprinkling of chopped fresh parsley and serve with saltines, oyster crackers, or crusty French bread.